 Bringing all the practical information on Hindustani music and its instruments into the public domain is the only way to ensure that we build a discerning audience for this music, keep it alive, and keep our “maestros” accountable and on their toes.
 Freely sharing whatever little I know is a step in that direction.

 Manipal Blog: Music has been transformed so much by technology in recent times.
+The Small Business Blog lists places where you can buy followers for your Soundcloud!
 What has that meant to your music and the way you view music?

 Arnab Chakrabarty: For me, technological advances mean advances in recording and in the ability of musical instruments to translate musical thoughts into music.
 From that point of view, technological advances will always help the musician.
 Greater computing power will also mean better means to analyze music, and possibly evolve more effective pedagogies.

 I can speak for myself.
 But for YouTube and Soundcloud, I would be nowhere.
-The cost of access to traditional media of dissemination was prohibitive for a middle class youth like me with no connections in the world of professional music.
-Technology, in that sense, is a great leveller, and I am grateful to Google, Facebook and YouTube for making discerning markets accessible to me.
+The cost of access to traditional media of dissemination was prohibitive for a middle-class youth like me with no connections in the world of professional music.
+Technology, in that sense, is a great leveler, and I am grateful to Google, Facebook, and YouTube for making discerning markets accessible to me.

-Manipal Blog: Which are the countries to which you have travelled for performances?
+Manipal Blog: Which are the countries to which you have traveled for performances?

 Manipal Blog: Which are the places you will be performing next?
 Any chances of performing in the tiny town of Manipal?

-Manipal Blog: Can you single out any special experience that has left an impact in your career?
+Manipal Blog: Can you single out any special experience that has left an impact on your career?